 The small device has interchangeable bases, in various colours, metal and fabric finishes, allowing you to tailor it to your décor, making it ideal for different environments around the house.
 Also see: How to set up Google Home

 Under the interchangeable grill there is a speaker.
 There are three speakers to be precise, one low-end driver and two 'dual-passive' drivers aimed to deliver a complete frequency range.

 The speakers will play your favourite songs and allow the assistant to talk to you.
-Also see: How to play music on Google Home without a subscription and Best Bluetooth speakers.
+Also see: How to play music on Google Home without a subscription.

 The device itself is smaller than you might think: you can see the scale in the photo below.
 This means Google Home should be discrete in pretty much any room.